hapax/hapax.github.io/assets/polarizer.md

 electromagnetism, light has an electric component which wobbles up and down.
 The plane in which this wobbling happens is called the *polarization*.

+Although wobbling is a classical notion, it is still a valid property associated with a photon.
+Let's set up a coordinate system with the $z$-axis coinciding with the path of the photon, and $x$ and $y$ perpendicular to it.
+The polarization makes an angle $\theta$ with respect to the $x$-axis, as pictured below.
+A *polarizer* is a filter which allows only certain polarizations to pass through.
+A simple example is the polarizing sunglasses that you can find at the chemist.